Balancing events, not patients, maximizes power of the logrank test: and other insights on unequal randomization in survival trials: Case studies

 \subsection{More general cases}

-We now extend our exercise to cover a wider range of scenarios: hazard ratio (HR) 0.5, 0.6, 0.7, and 0.8; control median (CM) survival 6, 12, and 24 months; and event-patient ratio ($d/n$) 0.5, 0.6, 0.7, and 0.8.
-For each ``original'' trial design employing 1:1 randomization and defined by a unique triplet (HR, CM, $d/n$), we use the same combination of event size ($d$), sample size ($n$), and accrual rate as was done for the simulations described in Section \ref{sec:accuracy}.
+We now extend our exercise to cover a wider range of scenarios: hazard ratio (HR) 0.5, 0.6, 0.7, and 0.8; control median (CM) survival 6, 12, and 24 months; and event-patient ratio (EPR) 0.5, 0.6, 0.7, and 0.8.
+For each ``original'' trial design employing 1:1 randomization and defined by a unique triplet (HR, CM, EPR), we use the same combination of event size ($d$), sample size ($n$), and accrual rate as was done for the simulations described in Section \ref{sec:accuracy}.
 We assume that dropout follows an exponential distribution such that patients have a 1\% probability of dropping out every 12 months.
 Finally, we identify six alternative trial designs by following the approach in Section \ref{sec:case} (``3:2, Prolonged trial'', ``3:2, Accelerated accrual'', etc.).
 Results across all scenarios are summarized in Table \ref{tab:cases}.
 (For case-by-case results, see Tables S1--S3.)

-Compared to 1:1 randomization, 3:2 randomization requires similar number of events to achieve 80\% power.
-In most cases, 3:2 randomization leads to a minor increase in trial duration (assuming the same accrual rate and number of patients), which can be avoided by a moderate increase in accrual rate or minor increase in number of patients.
-A notable exception is when survival is long and event-patient ratio is large (CM $\geq12$, $d/n\geq0.7$).
+Compared to 1:1, 3:2 requires similar number of events to achieve 80\% power.
+In most cases, 3:2 leads to a minor increase in trial duration (assuming the same accrual rate and number of patients), which can be avoided by a moderate increase in accrual rate or minor increase in number of patients.
+A notable exception is when survival is long and EPR is large (CM $\geq12$, EPR $\geq0.7$).
 In this case, a >25\% increase in accrual rate is needed to avoid any trial delay.
-Trial delay may even be impossible to avoid in some cases; when event-patient ratio is 0.8, no amount of increase in accrual rate may offset the slower rate of accumulating events under 3:2 randomization.
+Trial delay may even be impossible to avoid in some cases; when EPR is 0.8, no amount of increase in accrual rate may offset the slower rate of accumulating events under 3:2 randomization.

-2:1 randomization also requires similar number of events as 1:1 randomization in many cases.
-However, there are some cases when 2:1 randomization requires a >10\% increase in number of events (e.g., HR=0.8).
-2:1 randomization leads to >10\% increase in trial duration when event-patient ratio is large ($d/n \geq 0.7$).
+2:1 also requires similar number of events as 1:1 in many cases.
+However, there are some cases when 2:1 requires a >10\% increase in number of events (e.g., HR=0.8).
+2:1 leads to >10\% increase in trial duration when EPR is large (EPR $\geq 0.7$).
 Trial delay can be difficult to avoid; in many cases, a >25\% increase in accrual rate or >10\% increase in number of patients is needed.
-And more often than 3:2 randomization, trial delay may be unavoidable.
-Thus, 2:1 randomization is more likely than 3:2 randomization to result in a notable increase in trial duration, and a greater increase in accrual rate or number of patients is needed to avoid it.
+And more often than 3:2, trial delay may be unavoidable.
+Thus, 2:1 is more likely than 3:2 to result in a notable increase in trial duration, and a greater increase in accrual rate or number of patients is needed to avoid it.